 ZULA (Music & Arts Collective Hamilton) Presents

 Founded in May 2000 in Vancouver by Cem Zafir, Zula Presents has produced many concerts of avant garde, creative, improvised music, free jazz, and musique actuelle, providing invaluable venues both for touring artists and local creative musicians.

-To encourage and promote creative music in the Hamilton area, a group of arts professionals have joined Zula Presents to create ZULA MUSIC & ARTS COLLECTIVE HAMILTON.
-Since June 2014, the organization has presented and promoted a monthly series as well as an annual alternative music festival in Hamilton in June.
+To encourage and promote creative music and art in the Hamilton area, a group of arts professionals have joined Zula Presents to create ZULA MUSIC & ARTS COLLECTIVE HAMILTON.
+Since 2014, the organization has presented and promoted a year-round series as well as an annual music and arts festival in Hamilton in June.

-The average series includes about 10 concerts over 10 months (August through to May).
-The festival runs over 3-5 days presenting 10-15 groups/acts.
+The series includes up to 10 concerts over 10 months (August through to May).
+The festival runs over 3-5 days presenting 10-30 groups/acts.

-Through the series and festival, Hamilton audiences have accessed diverse, challenging and innovative music, which was previously presented very rarely, if at all, in their community.
+Through the series and the festival, Hamilton audiences have accessed diverse, challenging and innovative music and art, which was previously presented very rarely, if at all, in their community.
 As Zula develops, we envision that its programming –– particularly the June Something Else!
 Festival –– will become a destination event along the lines of similar festivals in smaller communities, such as the Guelph Jazz Festival and Festival International de Musique Actuelle de Victoriaville (FIMAV).

 As it develops, Zula will continue to:

 • Build an audience for creative music, improvisation, experimental music, free jazz and other newer traditions in the growing downtown Hamilton arts community

 • Create a local infrastructure to connect Hamilton audiences, musicians and other artists from various disciplines with the national and global creative music communities through the presentation of both world-renowned and emerging Canadian and international artists